photo of fish tanks with lots of plants and fish

 So, it’s well worth thinking through these downsides and coming up with a game plan if you’re going to keep a fish tank in the bedroom.

-Issue 1: Excessive bedroom light
+Issue 1: Excessive Bedroom Light

 For optimal sleep, sleep experts recommend you keep your sleep environment dark.
 Excessive light from a bedroom fist tank could make it harder to fall asleep and stay asleep.

-Whether it’s an issue would depend on how strong the lighting is, when it turns on and off, and your sleep schedule.
 This is likely not a problem for most people unless you sleep off hours or fall asleep without turning off your tank lights.

 What you can do: